Enhancing repository-level software repair via repository-aware knowledge graphs: Approach

 \subsection{Knowledge Graph Mining}

-The Knowledge Graph mining phase constructs a comprehensive knowledge graph by analyzing problem statements to extract entities and their relationships, enabling us to model both structural and semantic connections that are critical for accurate bug localization.
+The Knowledge Graph mining phase constructs a comprehensive knowledge graph by analyzing problem statements to extract entities and their relationships, enabling the modeling of both structural and semantic connections that are critical for accurate fault location.

-We extract two categories of entities: repository structure entities (issues and pull requests) and codebase entities (files, classes, and functions).
-For codebase entities, we perform Abstract Syntax Tree (AST) parsing to analyze containment and reference relationships between files, classes, and functions.
-For repository structure entities, we apply regular expression-based parsing to extract references to code entities within textual content, establishing relationships between repository artifacts and codebase entities.
-To address data leakage, \textbf{we strictly use only artifacts with timestamps before the benchmark instance's created\_at}, simulating the information available to developers when the issue was reported in practice.
-To prioritize stronger relationships during path finding, we treat the edge weight as a distance, such that smaller values indicate closer connections.